Dodalpaga/YOLOV5-Models/README.md

 To launch the flask server, type in a terminal :
 `python app.py`

-# Launch the server on heroku

-To launch the flask server, type in a terminal :
-`git push heroku main`
-`heroku open`

 # How it works ...

 ## Inference Setion

-1. Import a yolo model (from a .pt file)
+1. Choose a yolo model (from a .pt file)
 2. Import test images
 3. Import test labels
 4. Tune Confidence Threshold and IoU Threshold for Non-Maximum Suppression